TomerFi/alexa_skill_ask_my_pc/README.md

 ### Creating our skill
 #### Setting up a skill interface with alexa
+Open your web browser and sign in your amazon developer account [here](https://developer.amazon.com/).
+If you don't have an account, create it.</br>
+Once you're in, click *Alexa* and then click *Get Started* in the *Alexa Skils Kit* section, then click *Add New Skill*.</br>

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel